 All posts will be reviewed before being published.
 We may sharpen up the headline and make a few minor tweaks.
 Anything more than that will be discussed with you by email and completed or approved by you before publication.
 If the article just isn’t right for Prowess we’ll let you know and give you some helpful feedback.

 To get started

 To get started, first please send a brief summary of your proposed blog (eg. headline and 3-5 bullet points) to email@example.com

-Contributors have a sentence at the end of their article with information about themselves and a link to their business website.
-Regular contributors will have the opportunity to have a ‘bio box’.
+Contributors can opt to have a sentence at the end of their article with information about themselves and a link to their business website.
+If relevant there may be one link to the business within the article.